Dojo: A Differentiable Physics Engine for Robotics: Results

 \subsection{Simulation}

 The simulation accuracy of Dojo and MuJoCo is compared in a number of illustrative scenarios.

 \emph{Impact constraints comparison:} The Atlas humanoid is simulated dropping onto a flat surface (Fig. \ref{atlas_drop}).
 The system comprises 31 bodies, resulting in 403 maximal-coordinates states, and has 36 actuated degrees-of-freedom.
 Each foot has four contact points.
 A comparison with MuJoCo is performed measuring penetration violations with the floor for different simulation rates (Table \ref{contact_violation_results}).
 The current implementation of Dojo simulates this system in real time at 65 Hz.
-We expect this timing result to improve considerably with a more efficient implementation.

 \emph{Friction-cone comparison:} The effect of friction-cone approximation is demonstrated by simulating a box that is initialized with lateral velocity before impacting and sliding along a flat surface.
 The complementarity problem with $P$ contact points requires $2 P (1 + 2 d)$ decision variables for contact and a corresponding number of constraints, where $d$ is the degree of parameterization (e.g., double parameterization: $d=2$).
-For a pyramidal approximation, in the probable scenario where its vertices are not aligned with the direction of motion, velocity drift occurs for a linearized cone implemented in Dojo and MuJoCo (Fig. \ref{velocity_drift}).
+For a pyramidal approximation, in the probable scenario where its vertices are not aligned with the direction of motion, velocity drift occurs for a linearized cone implemented in Dojo and MuJoCo. \qc{Meanwhile, though MuJoCo and PyBullet also can use nonlinear friction cones, compared to Dojo, MuJoCo’s nonlinear friction cone exhibits a minor rotational drift and PyBullet’s nonlinear friction cone exerts greater friction force on box that leads to a shorter trajectory} (Fig. \ref{velocity_drift}).
 While it is possible to reduce such artifacts by increasing the number of vertices in the approximation of the second-order cone, this increases the computational complexity.
 Such approximation is unnecessary in Dojo as we handle the exact nonlinear cone constraint efficiently and reliably with optimization tools from cone programming; the result is accurate sliding.

-\emph{Energy and momentum conservation:} An accurate physics engine conserves important physical quantities like energy and momentum.
-Following the methodology from \cite{erez2015simulation}, we simulate ``astronaut,'' a free-floating humanoid, and measure the drift of these quantities (Fig. \ref{drift}).
-There is no internal damping or springs, joint limits, or contact, and gravity is turned off.
-The astronaut is initialized with no linear or angular velocity and momentum drift is computed after one second of uniformly sampled actuation: $u \sim \mathcal{U}(0,0.05)$.
-Energy drift is computed over a 100 second period after 1 second of random actuation.
-MuJoCo exhibits drift in all scenarios.
-Characteristic of its variational integrator, Dojo conserves both linear and angular momentum to machine precision.
-Energy does not drift for Dojo but exhibits small bounded oscillations that decrease in amplitude as the time step decreases (Fig. \ref{drift}).
-Conservation of energy to machine precision with variational integrators is possible and is a topic of current research \cite{sharma2018energy}.